The American Opportunity Credit

 - A taxpayer may claim a tax credit for 20% of up to $10,000 in a combination of tuition and fees.
 This equates to a $2,000 tax credit in 2009.

 - The amount of the credit begins to phase out if your AGI is between $50,000 and $60,000 for a single return and between $100,000 and $120,000 for a joint return.

 For additional more detailed information please consult IRS Publication 970 titled Tax Benefits for Education.

 Tax Benefits for Education - IRS Information Center

 Deductions, savings plans, and tax credits can help taxpayers with their educational expenses.
-Please visit the IRS website for more information by clicking here.
+Please visit the IRS website for more information on Tax Benefits for Education: Information Center.